 The men and women we support focus on sharing the Gospel in their own villages and cities, as well as traveling to even more remote parts of the country to bear witness to Christ.
 There is a significant emphasis on counseling, sports ministry with young people, and drug & alcohol rehabilitation.
 Despite harsh pressure by the authorities aimed at limiting the growth of Christianity, our Bhutanese partners have seen many come to faith in recent years.

-In 2021, 600 low-income families – about 2,500 individuals – received several weeks’ worth of emergency food supplies to sustain them during Covid lockdowns.
-Seven seminary students received scholarships to fund their studies.
-Eight churches were planted, 23 church leaders received training, and 35 believers were baptized.
+In 2022, 150 low-income families received several weeks’ worth of emergency food supplies to sustain them during Covid lockdowns, which continued until September in Bhutan.
+Partial rental costs were covered for a seminary we partner with, which trains missionaries to serve throughout the country.
+Four new house churches were planted, 30 church leaders received training, and 26 new believers were baptized.

 Religion: Buddhist 84.3%, Hindu 11.3%, Christian 0.7%, ethnic religions and other 3.7%